Advice to pivot into AI Safety is likely miscalibrated

 For mid-career individuals, the decision is high-stakes.
 (For early-career individuals, costs \(c\) are lower, making the gamble more favourable, but the need to estimate \(p\) remains.)

-- Seek cheap signals: Seek personalized evidence of fit—such as applying to a few roles before leaving your current job—before committing significant resources.
+Seek cheap signals about whether we are in fact a unicorn: Look for personalized evidence of fit—such as applying to a few roles before leaving our current job—before committing significant resources.

-- Use grants as signals: Organizations like Open Philanthropy offer career transition grants.
+Use grants as signals: Organizations like Open Philanthropy offer career transition grants.
 These serve as information gates.
-If received, a grant lowers the private cost (\(c\)).
+If we receive one, it lowers the private cost (\(c\)).
 If denied, it is a valuable calibration signal.
-If a major funder declines to underwrite the transition, candidates should update \(p\) downwards.
-(If you don’t get that Open Phil transition grant, don’t quit your current job.)
+If a major funder declines to underwrite the transition, we should update \(p\) downwards.
+(If we don’t get that Open Phil transition grant, don’t quit our current job.)

 4.2 For Organizations: Transparency and Feedback